 The north entrance to the wood is adjacent to Green Lane in Trowbridge but be warned, if you drive down Green Lane you will only get halfway there as the road becomes a footpath which can also be accessed from the Paxcroft Mead housing estate.
 A half mile walk down the lane will get you there.
-There is a car park off the A350 which is right on the edge of the north east side.

 In the summer months youngsters will use the wood in the evening to camp which sometimes brings some noise but any waste is usually dealt with very quickly by the volunteers to who come in every week.
 It is great to see young people enjoying the outdoors but I wish they would leave their camp sites as they found them.

 More information and a reserve leaflet with a map of the site can be found here: Green Lane Wood